Grid Integration Pilots

 GTG-RISE Grid Integration Pilots

-1) Battery Energy Storage System (BESS): To be implemented in collaboration with the Central Transmission Utility, the facility will test the techno-economic effectiveness of grid connected BESS in providing balancing energy services, other ancillary services, deferring network upgrades, capacity firming of Variable Renewable Energy (VRE) generators, peak shaving, etc. This pilot will also contribute to interconnection standards for grid connecting BESS and for estimating the systemic value of storage in the Indian power system, necessary to devise policies and regulations supporting deployment of BESS.
+1) Battery Energy Storage System (BESS) in Transmission: To be implemented in collaboration with the Central Transmission Utility, the facility will test the techno-economic effectiveness of grid connected BESS in providing balancing energy services, other ancillary services, deferring network upgrades, capacity firming of Variable Renewable Energy (VRE) generators, peak shaving, etc. This pilot will also contribute to interconnection standards for grid connecting BESS and for estimating the systemic value of storage in the Indian power system, necessary to devise policies and regulations supporting deployment of BESS.

 Stakeholders: PGCIL, POSOCO and Puducherry Electricity Department (PED).Read More